flatiron/blacksmith/articles/basic/file-system/how-do-i-search-files-and-directories/article.md

     });

 Unfortunately, if you want to do a recursive list of files, then things get much more complicated very quickly.
-To avoid all manner of complexity, this is one of the places where a Node.js `userland` library can save the day.
+To avoid all of this scary complexity, this is one of the places where a Node.js user-land library can save the day.
 [Node-findit](https://github.com/substack/node-findit), by SubStack, is a helper module to make searching for files easier.
 It has interfaces to let you work with callbacks, events, or just plain old synchronously (not a good idea most of the time).

 To install `node-findit`, simply use npm: